Chris Miller (politician)

 Chris G. Miller (born June 15, 1954) is an American politician representing the 101st district in the Illinois House of Representatives.
 His district, in southeastern Illinois, includes all or parts of Coles, Clark, Crawford, Cumberland, Edgar, and Lawrence counties.

 Early life and education

 Miller was born in Oakland, Illinois.
 He earned an associate degree from Lincoln Land Community College and a Bachelor of Science in education from Eureka College.
+Miller was the football coach of the local football team until 1986 when IHSA (Illinois High School Association) forcibly removed him for cheating.

 Career

 Miller is the owner of a large farm in northern Coles County.
-He is a Republican.
+He is a Republican, and the Chairman of the Illinois Freedom Caucus.
+Despite being broadly against social welfare programs, Miller’s farm has received over $1,000,000 in subsidies from the U.S. Federal government.
+As of 2026, public disclosure documents estimate Miller’s net worth at $16 million.
+The median income for a family in his home town, Oakland, is $64,000 as of 2022.

 Miller is part of a group of Downstate Illinois Republicans who have pushed efforts to separate Chicago from the rest of the state, contending it has too much power over the region's legislation and culture.

 As of 2022, Miller is a member of the following Illinois House committees: